HukumaBob/infra_sprint1/README.md

-# Kittygram is a social network for sharing photos of your pets.
-It is a fully functional project consisting of a Django backend application and a React frontend application.
+# Kittygram is a social network for sharing photos of your pets

 ## Project Description
 Users can register, upload photos of their cats with a brief description, and view photos of other users' cats.
+It is a fully functional project consisting of a Django backend application and a React frontend application.
 The main goal is to learn how to deploy the project to a server.

 ## Technologies